Are you a clumsy blogger?

 Each lesson is super-practical, written in a conversational style, with plenty of examples – images and links scattered throughout each lesson.

 At the end of each lesson, you will find a 2-3 page printable PDF of action steps to help you apply what you've learned.
-If you need more on a particular topic, you’ll appreciate the list of Resources I compiled for each lesson.
+If you need more on a particular topic, you’ll appreciate the list of Recommended Resources I compiled for each lesson.

 Because blogging is best done in community, I've created an exclusive Clumsy Bloggers' Facebook Group.
 When you enroll in the Workshop, you'll gain access to the group where you can ask questions, post your own blog posts for feedback, and connect over 300 fellow Clumsy Bloggers, including me!